sigstore/model-transparency/README.md

 ### SLSA for ML

-This project shows how we can use the [SLSA L3 GitHub generator][slsa-generator] to generate SLSA provenance for ML models.
-The SLSA generator was originally developed for traditional software to protect against tampering with builds, such as in the [Solarwinds attack][solarwinds], and this project is a proof of concept that the same supply chain protections can be applied to ML.
+This project shows how we can generate [SLSA][slsa] provenance for ML models.

-While most of the ML models are currently too expensive to train using the SLSA generator on GitHub Actions, future work will cover the training of ML models that require access to accelerators (i.e., GPUs, TPUs) or that require multiple hours for training.
+SLSA was originally developed for traditional software to protect against tampering with builds, such as in the [Solarwinds attack][solarwinds], and this project is a proof of concept that the same supply chain protections can be applied to ML.

 See [slsa_for_models/README.md](slsa_for_models/README.md) for more information.